lthu/homelibrary/README.md

 # HomeLibrary

 Web frontend built with Angular to give user possibility to store, add, search and manage their physical books.
+REST-api built with nodejs was providing connection back and forth to database running MySQL.

 ## Adding books
 ![Adding books](http://lauri.kk4.fi/tmp/homeLibraryImages/hl1.png)